What are your hours of operation?

 Any items found on the Hirshhorn campus are turned into the Museum’s security office and then brought to the central Smithsonian Lost and Found, located at Capital Gallery (600 Maryland Ave SW) at the end of the day.
 The items are all logged in, and sorted by museum.
 They are kept for 30 days.
 After that, they are donated to charity.

 Still at the Hirshhorn?
 Check with the security officer at the entrance.

 Already back at home?
 Email HirshhornExperience@si.edu for assistance.

 How can I buy an exhibition catalogue or gifts in the Museum Shop?

 While the Museum Shop is currently closed, all merchandise is also available by mail order.
 The Museum Shop has a large selection of books, exhibition catalogues, postcards, and posters on modern and contemporary art.
 The shop also carries CDs, tapes, artist-crafted jewelry, design items, and toys.
 Please contact the shop to discuss any merchandise available in the shop.
 Smithsonian Associates enjoy a 10% discount on Museum Shop items.
 Payments may be made with major credit cards or by check.

 What new safety measures are in place?

-Hand-sanitizing stations can be found throughout the garden.
+- Hand-sanitizing stations can be found throughout the campus.

-Signs and markers throughout the garden will help you follow safety guidelines and remind you to practice social distancing.
-Find your path through the Sculpture Garden here!
+- Signs and markers throughout the campus will help you follow safety guidelines and remind you to practice social distancing.

 Can I sketch in the Hirshhorn Sculpture Garden?